Frequently Asked Questions

 disabilities (e.g., intellectual disabilities, mobility or sensory impairments), or other significant barriers to stable housing.

-10. Is Square One an umbrella for housing insecurity organizations?
+8. Is Square One an umbrella for housing insecurity organizations?

-No. We are Collaborators.
+No. We are Partners and Collaborators.

 Square One is built on the core values of :"Communicate, Coordinate, Collaborate, Connect, Contribute; in a community of caring."